Christine A. Rabinak, PhD, Assistant Professor & Lab Director

 Shelley Paulisin, Research Assistant Volunteer

-I am currently a undergraduate student at Macomb Community College and will be transferring to Wayne State University working towards pursuing a Bachelors Degree in Biological Sciences.
+I am currently an undergraduate student at Wayne State University working towards pursuing a Bachelors Degree in Biological Sciences.
 My future career aspiration is to become a Oncologist.
 I am looking forward to volunteering in the lab as a research assistant.
 I enjoy spending time with family and friends and reading.
 I am excited to be a part of the volunteer team at Wayne State!

 Limi Sharif, ReBUILD Detroit Undergraduate Research Assistant